FriendsOfREDAXO/cke5/README.md

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/cke5/assets/fonts.png)

 To make the specified fonts visible in the backend, they must be loaded as assets in the backend.
-This can be done, for example, with the Project AddOn or Theme AddOn.
+This can be done, for example, with the boot.php of Project AddOn or backend.css of Theme AddOn.
 The fonts should be defined in the usual CSS notation in the *FontFamily* section of the Profile Editor.